codemodsquad/astx/README.md

 ### `.code` (`string`)

 Generates code from the first node of the first match.
 Throws an error if there are no matches.

+### `.stringValue` (`string`)

+Returns the string value of the first node if the focused capture is a string capture.
+Throws an error if there are no matches.

 ### `[Symbol.iterator]` (`Iterator<Astx>`)